 The Office of Student Activities is your one-stop shop for getting involved at HWS!
 We work hard to provide a calendar full of exciting programs and events for the entire campus.

-Whether it’s the Latin American Organization’s annual Masquerade Ball, or Homecoming and Family Weekend’s Quad-a-Palooza and CABaret, there is always something fun going on around campus!
+Whether it’s the Caribbean Student Association's annual Masquerade Ball, or Homecoming and Family Weekend’s Quad-a-Palooza and CABaret, there is always something fun going on around campus!
 Learn more about all our programs here!

-Student Activities is home to over 90 organizations, there’s literally something for everyone!
+Student Activities is home to more than 90 organizations, there’s literally something for everyone!
 On the rare occasion that you can’t find a club that’s perfect for you, we are more than willing to help you start your own.

 Student Organizations are a vital part of the HWS student learning experience.
 Members learn critical leadership, inter-personal and cultural competency skills that augment the academic mission of the Colleges.